Radiotbo3d/Voron-Beefy-Hinges-Handles/README.md

 - They use magnets to create a much better seal
 - They are VERY easy to remove, (just pull out the axles/M5 screws)
 - I suggest you use a brim when you print them to avoid warping.
+- you still need to have the Stock or another version of the stock handles to create a better seal at the top/bottom in the middle of your doors

 ## BOM